truenas/documentation/content/SCALEUIReference/Apps/InstallCustomAppScreens.md

 ---

-{{< hint type=important title="Application Screens" >}}
-Application maintenance is independent from TrueNAS SCALE version release cycles. <br>App version information, features, configuration options, and installation behavior at the time of access might vary from those in documented tutorials.

-Application maintenance is independent from TrueNAS SCALE version release cycles.
-App version information, features, configuration options, and installation behavior at the time of access might vary from those in documentation.
-{{< /hint >}}

 The apps article content is End of Life (EOL) for 23.10 (Cobia) which means this content is not currently maintained.

 ## Install Custom App Screen